 The old saying “two steps forward, one step back” applies in yoga.
 The spiritual path is not straightforward or easy to travel, but it is rewarding.
 The Yoga Sutras help us understand and look out for roadblocks to enlightenment.

-So when you notice you’re slipping into one of the distractions Patanjali describes, know it as mere illusion.
+So when you notice you’re slipping into one of the distractions Patanjali describes, know that it’s expected.
 Indulge it briefly if you must, then take the next step forward.